Iain-S/AdventOfAction/README.md

 ```

 If you'd like to opt out of having your code executed, add an `.optout` file to your directory for that day.

+For each day, provide an input file named `input.gpg` and a solution file named `answers.gpg`.